 The scholarships listed below are those maintained and offered by the SRC Foundation.
-The application process.
 Only one application is required.
 Students will be matched to eligibility.
-The amount to be awarded is listed next to the scholarship name.
-In many instances, there will be multiple award
+In many instances, there will be multiple awards.

 Vivian W. Ashton Memorial Scholarships

 This scholarship was established by Mrs. Ashton’s daughter, Eleanor Rose Bourke.
 Preference is given to a non-traditional female student age 30 or over seeking an RN degree.
 Scholarship is renewable for a second year if the student maintains a college GPA of 2.5 or higher.

 Established by the family of Danny Ball, a 1976 graduate of Canton High School, to enable students to realize their dreams of higher education at Spoon River College.
 Open to any SRC district resident.
 This scholarship is renewable.
 Open to Canton High School senior with GPA of 2.5.

 The late “Barney” and Virginia Barnard are a well-known farming family in Fulton County.
 They have spent their lives supporting their community and educational institutions.
 Students who will be pursuing a career in agriculture will be given preference for this award.